knah/VRCMods/README.md

 There's a copy of [ILRepack.Lib.MSBuild.Task](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task) and [ILRepack](https://github.com/gluck/il-repack) built for netcore/MSBuild 16 shipped with the repo.

 ## Installation
-Before install:
-**Tupper (from VRChat Team) said that any modification of the game can lead to a ban, as with these mods**

 To install these mods, you will need to install [MelonLoader](https://discord.gg/2Wn3N2P) (discord link, see \#how-to-install).
 Then, you will have to put mod .dll files in the `Mods` folder of your game directory

 ## Building
 To build these, drop required libraries (found in `<vrchat instanll dir>/MelonLoader/Managed` after melonloader installation, list found in `Directory.Build.props`) into Libs folder, then use your IDE of choice to build.
- * Libs folder is intended for newest libraries (MelonLoader 0.2.2)
+ * Libs folder is intended for newest libraries (MelonLoader 0.3.0)

 ## License
 With the following exceptions, all mods here are provided under the terms of [GNU GPLv3 license](LICENSE)